mapsme/subways/README.md

 The bounding box can be found in the
 [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1-UHDzfBwHdeyFxgC5cE_MaNQotF3-Y0r1nW9IwpIEj8/edit?usp=sharing).

+This can be simplified by using the `build_city.sh` script, which fetches the bbox from the web:

+    scripts/build_city.sh london.o5m London

 If you are okay with rare updates, use [this website](http://osmz.ru/subways/).

 ## Adding Stop Areas To OSM